 English & Spanish

-Fabian – who has worked in Amsterdam and London restaurants – bases his cuisine on prime-quality produce.
-The menu offers typical Mediterranean dishes as well as Med/Asian fusion.
+Fabian Fuster has international restaurant experience, having worked in Amsterdam and London, and bases his cuisine on best-quality produce.
+The menu features typical Mediterranean dishes and some creative Med/Asian fusion plates too.

-Canela is very busy at night – word of the great food has spread – so you need to book.
-This isn’t a place to dine if you’re under time pressure.
+Canela is very busy at night – word of the interesting menu has spread – so you need to book.
+You dine here for the intimate experience, the lively crowd and the relaxed Spanish pace.